flyingcircusio/doc/src/reference/security/software-vulnerabilities.md

 # Software vulnerabilities

-Security issues with software installed on machines are monitored using a platform-specific process.
-Our processes (and specifically timelines) to mitigate vulnerabilities depend on the support status of the respective platform.
+Security issues with system software installed on machines mainly rely on the NixOS security process for mitigations.

 When mitigating a vulnerability we may choose different strategies depending on the situation: